CIawevy/FreeFine/README.md

 # ⏬ Download Models
 All models will be automatically downloaded.
 You can also choose to download manually from this [url](https://huggingface.co/Adapter/DragonDiffusion).
-Besides download the sd-inpainting model yourself
+Besides download the `sd-inpainting` model and `Depth-anything` model weights yourself.

 # 💻 How to Test
 Inference requires at least `22GB` of GPU memory for editing a `768x768` image.